matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 ## Backwards compatibility

 Old matrix clients will continue to use the `/account/3pid` endpoint.
-As this MSC removes the `bind` parameter and forces `/account/3pid` calls to act as if `bind` was set to `false`, old clients will still be able to add 3pids, but they will only be added to the homeserver, not the identity server.
-New homeservers will ignore any `id_server` information passed to this endpoint.
+This MSC removes the `bind` parameter and forces `/account/3pid` calls to act as if `bind` was set to `false`.
+Old clients will still be able to add 3pids to the homeserver, but not the identity server.
+New homeservers must ignore any `id_server` information passed to this endpoint.

 New matrix clients running with old homeservers should try their desired endpoint (either `/account/3pid/add` or `/account/3pid/bind`) and on